Help from the United Way.

 Tens of millions of Americans either lack health insurance or struggle to pay medical bills or debts.
 Or the health or dental care, or medications they need, are cost prohibitive.
 The United Way near you is a great place to learn about free medical services or care for all sorts of needs.

 - Vision care includes free eyeglasses, contact lenses, exams for children or seniors.
+Look for glasses for free.

 - Dental care from dentists, hygienists, students at dental schools, and other facilities.